lmccay/knoxfs/README.md

 ```

 ## Known Issues - pull requests welcomed! :)
+* create does not work with Knox 0.4.0 or earlier releases - requires a build from source and will work in 0.5.0
 * open of large files out of memory's the process
 * login just sets the state for username and password - doesn't do any actual authentication
 * should prompt for password and hide the characters as typed